hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/136_vedanta_in_its_applications_to_indian_life.md

 the scriptures — the Vedas.
 This perhaps is certain that no man can have a right to be called a Hindu who does not admit the supreme authority of the Vedas.
-All these Vedas, as you are aware, are divided into two portions — the Karma Kânda and the Jnâna Kânda.
+All these Vedas, as you are aware, are divided into two portions — the Karma Kānda and the Jnāna Kānda.
 The Karma Kanda includes various sacrifices and ceremonials, of which the larger part has fallen into disuse in the present age.
 The Jnana Kanda, as embodying the spiritual teachings of the Vedas known as the Upanishads and the